lit/lit.dev/packages/lit-dev-content/site/guide/templates/conditionals.md

 <!-- TODO: check all import paths.
 Runnable samples? -->

-Lit templates have no built-in control-flow constructs.
-Instead you use normal JavaScript expressions and statements.
+Since Lit leverages normal Javascript expressions, you don't need to use custom control-flow constructs.
+Instead you use standard JavaScript, like like [conditional operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), function calls, and `if` or `switch` statements.

+JavaScript conditionals let you combine nested template expressions.
+You can even store template results in variables to use elsewhere.

-## Conditionals with ternary operators
+## Conditionals with the conditional (ternary) operator

-Ternary expressions are a great way to add inline conditionals:
+Ternary expressions with the conditional operator, `?`, are a great way to add inline conditionals:

 ```js
 html`